Hyena: Folklore, mythology and literature

 Spotted hyenas vary in their folkloric and mythological depictions, depending on the ethnic group from which the tales originate.
 It is often difficult to know whether spotted hyenas are the specific hyena species featured in such stories, particularly in West Africa, as both spotted and striped hyenas are often given the same names.
-In western African tales, spotted hyenas are sometimes depicted as bad Muslims who challenge the local animism that exists among the Beng in Côte d’Ivoire.
+In West African tales, spotted hyenas are sometimes depicted as bad Muslims who challenge the local animism that exists among the Beng in Côte d'Ivoire.

 In East Africa, Tabwa mythology portrays the spotted hyena as a solar animal that first brought the sun to warm the cold earth, while West African folklore generally shows the hyena as symbolizing immorality, dirty habits, the reversal of normal activities, and other negative traits.
 In Tanzania, there is a belief that witches use spotted hyenas as mounts.
-In the Mtwara Region of Tanzania, it is believed that a child born at night while a hyena is crying will be likely to grow up to be a thief.
+In the Mtwara Region of Tanzania, it is believed that a child born at night while a hyena is crying will likely grow up to be a thief.
 In the same area, hyena feces are believed to enable a child to walk at an early age, thus it is not uncommon in that area to see children with hyena dung wrapped in their clothes.
-The Kaguru of Tanzania and the Kujamaat of Southern Senegal view hyenas as inedible and greedy hermaphrodites.
-A mythical African tribe called the Bouda is reputed to house members able to transform into hyenas.
+The Kaguru of Tanzania and the Kujamaat of southern Senegal view hyenas as inedible and greedy hermaphrodites.
+A mythical African tribe called the Bouda is reputed to have members able to transform into hyenas.
 A similar myth occurs in Mansôa.
-These "werehyenas" are executed when discovered, but do not revert to their human form when killed.
+These "werehyenas" are killed when discovered, and do not revert to human form once dead.